FAQ

 What happens when the other party is at fault.

 If a police report states that the other party is at fault, or if the other party accepts responsibility for the accident, you should report this accident to your insurance provider and request to open a claim.
 Most of Canada has DCPD (Direct-Compensation-for-Property-Damage) laws.
-By law your insurance provider is responsible to cover damage caused by a third party.
-It is up to them to collect from the other party's insurance for such a loss.
-This type of a claim will pay for your damages plus for the loss of use of your vehicle with no deductible.
+By law your insurance provider is responsible to cover damage caused by a third party if the incident happens in your home province and the other party is a local vehicle and driver.
+It is up to your insurance provider to collect from the other party's insurance for such a loss.
+This type of a claim should pay for your damages plus for the loss of use of your vehicle with no deductible.
 Typically they will require you to pay for your own insurance on a rental vehicle.

 What is DCPD and is it important?

-Most provinces in Canada have a rule that requires your insurance provider to take care of paying for damages caused by a third party, even if you do not have collision insurance with them.
+Most provinces in Canada have a law that requires your insurance provider to take care of paying for damages to your vehicle when the other party is at fault, even if you only carry liability insurance.
 This is called, Direct Compensation for Property Damage. or DCPD.
-This will cover your complete loss with no deductible, including a rental car if your vehicle cannot be used.
+This should cover your complete loss with no deductible, including a rental car if your vehicle cannot be used.
 You may have to pay for the insurance on the rental car.

 Is this important?
 Yes!
-In some places you are allowed to opt out of this coverage if you fill out a written request to your provider, saving you some money.
-We recommend that you keep this coverage as it would be a significant cost to BAA if we had to cover all the losses resulting from other's errors.
+In some places you are allowed to opt out of DCPD coverage if you fill out a written request to your provider, saving you some money.
+We require that you keep this coverage as it would be a significant cost to BAA if we had to cover all the losses resulting from other's errors.

 crossmenu